mitkz/TrainSchedule-Finder/README.md

 # TrainSchedule-Finder
 A GARMIN watch widget to know the departure times of the nearest train station.

-This program does not get data from the internet, it uses the data, which defined as Array in source/TrainScheduleData.mc.
+This program does not get data from the internet; it uses offline data defined as an array in `source/TrainScheduleData.mc`.

 ## Setup

 1. Copy `source/TrainScheduleData.mc.example` to `source/TrainScheduleData.mc`
-2. Replace with your actual train schedule data
+2. Replace with your actual train schedule data (see format below)
+3. Build or deploy using the script in this repo

 ## Train Schedule Data Format

 The data structure uses an array of schedule objects.
 Each schedule contains:
-- `title`: Name/description of the timetable (displayed at the top of the widget)
+- `title`: Name/description of the timetable (displayed in the widget)
 - `weekday`: Array of departure times for weekdays
 - `holiday`: Array of departure times for holidays/weekends